Bort-Millipede/Burp_JSON_Unicode-Escaper/README.md

 # Burp JSON Unicode-Escaper

-Burp Extender providing JSON Unicode-escaping/unescaping capabilities
+Burp Extender providing JSON Unicode-escaping/unescaping capabilities.
+These include:
+* Intruder payload processors for escaping (key characters and all characters) and unescaping
+* On-demand via context menu items.

+This extender was developed using the Burp Montoya API.
+The extender works with both Burp Suite Professional and Burp Suite Community.

 ## Usage